 Watch Real-Life Pronunciation Lessons!

-The Minnesota Literacy Council has produced four new videos demonstrating how to teach pronunciation in the adult ESL classroom.
+The Minnesota Literacy Council has produced six new videos demonstrating how to teach pronunciation in the adult ESL classroom.
 Watch the videos to gain teaching techniques and discover activity ideas that can be integrated into regular ESL classes.
 All of the pronunciation videos can be found at http://mnliteracy.org/classroomvideos.
 Check out videos on other topics, including teaching the College and Career Readiness Standards, classroom activities, and working with literacy level learners.

 Word Stress: Word stress plays a huge part in English intelligibility; it can be very difficult for people to understand speech with the word stress is misplaced or lacking.
 In this video, the teacher uses visual and hands-on activities as she introduces beginning level learners to the concept word stress and leads the class through a series of activities designed to 1) develop awareness of syllables and word stress, 2) produce accurate word stress patterns for weekly vocabulary words, and 3) group vocabulary words according to their stress to encourage pattern recognition.
 The activities in this video can be used with any topic, and adapted for low beginning to high intermediate level learners.